-These are 10 common nursing school interview questions, with a variety of question types – personal, attitudinal, hypothetical, and policy-based.
+These 200+ common nursing school interview questions cover a variety of question types – personal, attitudinal, hypothetical, and policy-based.
 While you can never know exactly what questions you’ll get in an interview, understanding different question types – and strategies for approaching them – will help you think through your approach to any question.
 Below, we’ll give you some tips and expert responses to these questions, explaining the considerations behind the answers, but you should note that multiple answers would be considered acceptable.
-There aren’t necessarily “right” or “wrong” answers to these questions, but there are absolutely more and less effective ways to answer, regardless of your own individual position or experiences.
 The answers here are strong because of the reasoning they employ, not just because of their content.
-Your answers will be individualized to reflect your experiences, priorities, and values, but these strategies and considerations should be kept in mind as you think through your own position.

 It’s not a list, it’s a story.